MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

 Building a piano in the real world requires much in the way of time, skills, and materials.
 What about building one for the VR/AR world?

 In this tutorial series, you'll learn how to use Babylon.js to create a Mixed Reality web app that contains a functioning 88-key standup piano in the virtual world.
-In the completed app, you'll be able to teleport to the piano and play the keys using your Mixed Reality controllers.
+In the completed app, you'll be able to teleport to the piano and play the keys using your mixed reality controllers.

 In this tutorial series, you'll learn how to: